Verlander pitches Astros to 3-1 win, ends Yanks' home streak - WHIZ News

 Rafael Montero, pitching for a third straight day for the first time this season, walked Aaron Hicks with one out and pinch-hitter Matt Carpenter with two outs.
 Montero retired DJ LeMahieu on a groundout for his fifth save.

 Luis Severino (4-2) escaped two-on jams in the fourth and fifth — shouting demonstrably both times — then allowed Alex Bregman’s one-out double in the sixth.
-Pitching carefully, Severino walked Yordan Alvarez and threw a first-pitch fastball that Tucker drove into the right-field seats for his 14th home run this year.
+Pitching carefully, Severino walked Yordan Alvarez and threw a first-pitch fastball that Tucker drove into the right-field seats.

+“Against a team like this and against a pitcher like Verlander,” Severino said, “you have to minimize those mistakes.”

 DONALDSON WATCH